What is "Negligence Per Se" in a Personal Injury Case?

 If your injury resulted from someone else's violation of a law, you may have an easier time winning your personal injury case.

-Updated By , J.D. · University of San Francisco School of Law
+Updated by , J.D.
+University of San Francisco School of Law

-What is Negligence Per Se?
+What Is Negligence Per Se?

-Negligence per se is a personal injury law principle that defines an act as negligent when it violates a law that has been designed to protect the public.
-Some common examples of laws that, if violated, can result in a negligence per se claim are speed limits, building codes, and blood alcohol content limits for drivers.
-Negligence per se more or less eliminates the "duty" and "breach" aspects of a negligence claim.
-In other words, there is no need to demonstrate how the defendant's conduct was careless if you are relying on negligence per se.
+Negligence per se more or less eliminates the "duty" and "breach" elements of a negligence claim.
+In other words, there is no need to demonstrate how the defendant's conduct was careless if you're relying on negligence per se.
 The fact that a law was violated establishes that the conduct was negligent.

 In a car accident case, for example, that means you don't need to show how the other driver fell short of the appropriate duty of care when you're arguing that negligence per se should apply.
 Either the law was violated or it wasn't.
 If the law was violated, the discussion moves to whether the violation was the proximate cause of your damages (injuries and other losses).

-An allegation of "negligence per se "can often be brought as a distinct claim (called a "cause of action" in legalese) in a personal injury lawsuit, or it may fall under the umbrella of a standard "negligence" cause of action laid out in a personal injury complaint filed in civil court.
+An allegation of "negligence per se" can often be brought as a distinct claim (called a "cause of action" in legalese) in a personal injury lawsuit, or it may fall under the umbrella of a standard "negligence" cause of action laid out in a personal injury complaint filed in civil court.

 Proving negligence per se claim in a personal injury case usually means the plaintiff's attorney needs to establish: